 I wanted to share some of my story for my first blog entry as this will set the scene for some of my future blogs and why I am so passionate about mental health awareness, and supporting those who are struggling.
-I also believe in discussing the contributing factors that lead to mental health issues, and for me the most important part is knowing the professional services, options and self care practises available that will help us heal, learn and recover from our experiences.
+I also believe in discussing and highlighting the contributing factors that lead to mental health issues, and for me the most important part is knowing the professional services, options and self care practises available that will help us heal, learn and recover from our experiences.
 I also want to use my stories to educate others and to show people who are also struggling they are not alone, we should not have to live in shame and hide our experiences.
 Keeping quiet and isolating ourselves compounds our shame and feelings of inadequacy.

 My story starts when I was 2 years old and my dad died of lung cancer.
 I have no memories of my dad, but I feel his spirit watching over me, along with my gran who was and is also in her spirit form very feisty – she may be small but she be fierce!

 My mum’s mental health started to deteriorate rapidly after my dad’s death, as to be expected.
 She was left alone to bring up five children whilst running her own business.
 With hindsight I look at my mum during those years as being incredibly strong dealing with such adversities, but the impact of losing her husband has had huge negative repercussions on her mental health.
 Grief affects us in many ways and each of our journeys is very personal.
 There is no set timeline for ‘getting over it’ and no linear process for grief, despite what some people may think.